NicolasO/VMA-Partner-WS/README.md

 * LAB - Migration from VMware to OpenShift
 ### 15:45 - 17:00
 * Migration Factory
-* Deep Dive on the Migration Factory offering:
+* Deep Dive on the Migration Factory offering
 ----------------
 ## Agenda Day 2
 ### 09:00 - 10:00